 We will then carry out the full septic tank install from initial excavation to final commissioning and testing; this ensures that you have peace of mind that you are dealing with one contractor from start to finish whilst ensuring delivery on time and to budget.

 If you own, use, or are thinking of getting a septic tank installed, the quality of the discharge and its impact on the environment is your responsibility.
 You may be held accountable for any pollution caused by your septic tank.
 You are also responsible for ensuring that:

 - Your septic tank access lids are secure and in good working order

 - Any drains to and from the septic tank, including the soakaway, are free-flowing and free from obstructions

 If your septic tank isn’t maintained properly it can fail which could then back up and flood your property with raw sewage.
 To make matters worse it can end up in the local environment causing a hazard to rivers, streams and waterways.

 Looking After your Septic Tank:

 Nature makes a septic tank work but over time, the sludge at the bottom of your septic tank will build up.
 This sludge has to be removed to ensure the tank continues to work correctly and to prevent the soakaway from becoming clogged.
 De-sludging should normally take place every twelve months, however this depends on the tank size and usage.

 If you know where the septic tank outlet drains to, check that the discharge is a light grey colour.
 If the liquid includes dark solid material or recognisable sewage solids, this shows that the septic tank needs de-sludging.

 You should plan your de-sludging well in advance to avoid difficulties.
-If the time is approaching for your septic tank to be emptied or you would like more information and advice then give our friendly team a call on 0800 171 2204 or 01323 741818.
+If the time is approaching for your septic tank to be emptied or you would like more information and advice on septic tank installations then give our friendly team a call on 0800 171 2204 or 01323 741818.